-Cheating isn't cheating in the sense that we might understand it by the rules of normal gaminor instance, clipping through the map, using terrain to move around boss fights or overpowering your character would be at best considered poor sportsmanship and at worst outright .
-Cheating in speedrunning is essentially the disingenuous reporting of a run.
-'Splicing,' one of the most heinous of cheats, is the editing of the run together from smaller pre-recorded parts.
-Fans will spend hours videos to watch for signs of splicing such as skipped frames or mismatched inventories.
-In fact, the techniques for detecting splicing in a certain game - which can also mean looking for in-game cues (themselves collated and tabulated on wikis and open documents) - are as varied as the techniques used for speedrunning.
-In the frames of a loading sprite animation in Super Meat Boywhich has a regular 40 frame cycle of an 'up' and 'down' animation are analysed from screen to screen to detect any irregularities that might be due to splicing.
+Cheating isn't cheating in the sense that we might understand it by the rules of normal gaming.
+In everyday play, clipping through the map (literally passing through the landscape), navigating around bosses to avoid fights or overpowering your character would be considered poor sportsmanship at best and outright deception at worst.
+Cheating in speedrunning, however, is essentially the disingenuous reporting of a run.
+Splicing, one of the most heinous of cheats, means editing together a run from discrete pre-recorded parts.
+Fans spend hours scrutinising videos for signs of splicing such as skipped frames or mismatched inventories.
+In fact, the techniques to detect splicing in a certain game—including looking for in-game cues (themselves collated and tabulated on wikis and open documents)—are as varied as the techniques used to speedrun.
+In [Figure 1] the frames of a loading sprite animation in Super Meat Boy, which has a regular 40-frame cycle of an “up” and “down” animation, are analysed from screen to screen to detect any irregularities that might result from splicing.